 Chessie Needham: We went on a first date that we later found out we were both hesitant about.
 I had another date lined up that night, and Ash almost canceled on me.
 Luckily, we went!
 We just ended up grabbing a drink and then walking around and sitting in McCarren Park for hours.
 We didn’t want the date to end.
 It just took off from there.

-Molesso: Oh, and she taught me which parts of grass you can eat.
+Molesso: Oh, and he taught me which parts of grass you can eat.
 So we ate grass in the park.
-Looking back on this, it sounds really gross, but it was so weird that I was like, “This girl is pretty much the one.”
+Looking back on this, it sounds really gross, but it was so weird that I was like, “He is pretty much the one.”

 How did you start working together?